betsystevens/aboutJS/closures.md

 ```

  * Below the inner function is immediately invoked after the outer function is called.
- * The results surprised me as I was experimenting with these functions.
  * ```counter``` is declared and initialized with each call to the outer function.
  * The inner function is returned and immediately invoked.
 ```